 Planning your next family photos session?
 Avoid these six mistakes parents make before their photo session in NJ.
 (Note: none of the parents pictured in the photos in this article made any of these six mistakes!)

 As a working mom, I know how hard it can be to avoid this one mistake.
 Most of us have hectic lives.
 Our kids often participate in camps, sports or other activities so it can be tempting to cram a lot into a weekend.
 But if you’ve booked a sunset session with toddlers or school-aged children, I strongly recommend keeping your day as low-key as possible.
+Try to keep as close to your usual schedule as possible.
 Definitely don’t plan a day at the beach or amusement park and then expect to be able to rush home and get ready for family photos and have happy kids.
 Instead, consider making your photo session something to look forward to.
 Bring along an activity you can engage in during your session (such as a book to look at with your toddler).
 Many of my families plan to go out for ice cream afterwards or go home and make ice cream sundaes, which gives kids a little incentive.

 This may be the number one mistake parents make and is especially relevant for early spring and late Autumn sessions.
 I can’t stress enough how important it is that your kids are dressed comfortably for the weather.
 If you want your kids to be joyful and happy, make sure they feel comfortable in their clothing.
 Trust me, kids who are cold or uncomfortable will be cranky and uncooperative.
 Since the weather can be unpredictable in spring and fall in New Jersey, I recommend dressing in layers.
 It’s also a good idea to plan a back-up outfit.
 If it’s 45 degrees out, please don’t dress your daughter in a sleeveless dress if you want your session to go well.
 Instead, add a coordinating cardigan or shawl.
 And, if you booked a session in November, I recommend investing in a nice wool coat for your child.
 It’s much easier to remove extra layers during your session than it is to warm up once you’re freezing.